DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

 ------------------------

-The following are the EAL command-line options that can be used in conjunction with the testpmd, or any other Intel® DPDK application.
+The following are the EAL command-line options that can be used in conjunction with the testpmd, or any other DPDK application.
-See the Intel® DPDK Getting Started Guide for more information on these options.
+See the DPDK Getting Started Guide for more information on these options.

 *   -c COREMASK